SCR Installation - Unit 1

 - Core Market

 The nearly 21-month-long project, which expended a total of 1,136,000 craft and subcontracted man-hours, was performed to meet federal-regulated air quality mandates.
-WorleyParsons engineered the project’s balance-of-plant (BOP) portion; Babcock Power Inc. served as SCR engineer; and Structural Steel Services Inc. fabricated the steel.
+WorleyParsons engineered the project’s balance-of-plant (BOP) portion; Babcock Power Inc. served as SCR OEM; and Structural Steel Services Inc. fabricated the steel.

-Graycor’s work scope involved installing the SCR units, associated ductwork and support steel.
+Graycor’s work scope involved installing the SCR unit, associated ductwork and support steel.
 The team significantly reinforced existing structural steel in the boiler and air pre-heater areas, which continued throughout the work areas.
 The scope also included a new anhydrous ammonia system and the necessary BOP support systems.
 For thermal protection, Graycor provided and installed heat tracing and insulation and lagging systems.
 The project culminated with catalyst installation during a 10-week tie-in outage.

 Installation quantities for the project included: